childright/childright/README.md

 ### Linting

-We use ESLint for linting with some additional config for typescript
+We use ESLint for linting with some additional config for TypeScript.
+Linting helps us identify and fix common coding errors and style inconsistencies, such as unused variables, undefined variables, or code that does not meet the project's coding standards.
+By using a linter, we can improve the overall quality of the code, make it more maintainable, and reduce the likelihood of bugs and errors.
+To get started with ESLint and TypeScript, make sure to have them installed in your development environment.

 ### Continuous Delivery